nairadithya/website/src/content/journal/2024-10-11/birdwatching.md

 I took some pictures.

-The aftermath of all this is I now randomly pull out the [Merlin](https://www.allaboutbirds.org/guide/merlin/id) app every time I hear a bird chirp.A
+The aftermath of all this is I now randomly pull out the [Merlin](https://www.allaboutbirds.org/guide/merlin/id) app every time I hear a bird chirp.